 This year, COVID has given us plenty more time to get out and about on the land.
 So we’ve made the most of it and have been exploring Split to check out what it has to offer when you’re not out sailing.
-With way less crowds than most summers and the weather being absolutely amazing, here is our first in a series of “45D’s Top Six Things To Do” that you might not find in the normal travel books or blogs.
+With way less crowds than most summers and the weather being absolutely amazing, here is our first in a series of “45D’s Top FIVE Things To Do” that you might not find in the normal travel books or blogs.

 If you love coffee as much as we do here at 45 Degrees Sailing, then this is a must.